It's okay to have questions.

 Our tickets are nonrefundable and cannot be applied to other events within our programs.
 Thanks for the understanding!

-I want to donate a space.
+I want to donate a space rental for one of your events.
 Who do I talk to?

 Email email@example.com.
 We're always looking for venues!